samarthshetty09/simbot/readme.md

     * Collect data from 3 different OS and 3 different robots and average it across different systems.
     * Analyze the data collected and make a comprehensive analysis of the simulators.
 * #### Samarth Shetty - Gazebo

+## Metrics and Findings

+We have recorded our qualitative and quantitative metrics and suggested cumulative score calculation methodology in this [Document](https://docs.google.com/document/d/1laHSenIYe3555zsrR800GbXGSxZrP3JGpSoGkAFmqZk/edit?usp=sharing).